Derived equivalence classification of the cluster-tilted algebras of Dynkin type E: Assembling the proof

 is well defined for any $X, Y \in \per A$ and induces a bilinear form on $K_0(\per A)$, known as the \emph{Euler form}, whose matrix with respect to the basis of projectives is $C_A^T$.

 The following proposition is well known.
 For the convenience of the reader, we give the short proof, see also the \emph{proof} of Proposition~1.5 in~\cite{Bocian}.

 \begin{prop} Let $A$ and $B$ be two finite-dimensional, derived equivalent algebras.
-Let $n$ denote by number of their non-isomorphic indecomposable projectives.
-Then the matrices $C_A$ and $C_B$ represent equivalent bilinear forms over $\bZ$, that is, there exists $P \in \GL_n(\bZ)$ such that $P C_A P^T = C_B$. \end{prop} \begin{proof} Indeed, by~\cite{Rickard}, if $A$ and $B$ are derived equivalent, then $\per A$ and $\per B$ are equivalent as triangulated categories.
+Then the matrices $C_A$ and $C_B$ represent equivalent bilinear forms over $\bZ$, that is, there exists $P \in \GL_n(\bZ)$ such that $P C_A P^T = C_B$, where $n$ denotes the number of non-isomorphic indecomposable projective modules of $A$ (and $B$). \end{prop} \begin{proof} Indeed, by~\cite{Rickard}, if $A$ and $B$ are derived equivalent, then $\per A$ and $\per B$ are equivalent as triangulated categories.
 Now any triangulated functor $F: \per A \to \per B$ induces a linear map from $K_0(\per A)$ to $K_0(\per B)$.
 When $F$ is also an equivalence, this map is an isomorphism of the Grothendieck groups preserving the Euler forms.
 Thus, if $[F]$ denotes the matrix of this map with respect to the bases of indecomposable projectives, then $[F]^T C_B [F] = C_A$. \end{proof}

 In general, to decide whether two integral bilinear forms are equivalent is a very subtle arithmetical problem.
 Therefore, it is useful to introduce somewhat weaker invariants that are computationally easier to handle.
-In order to do this, assume further that $C_A$ is invertible over $\bQ$.
+In order to do this, assume further that $C_A$ is invertible over $\bQ$, that is, $\det C_A \neq 0$.
 In this case one can consider the rational matrix $S_A = C_A C_A^{-T}$ (here $C_A^{-T}$ denotes the inverse of the transpose of $C_A$), known in the theory of non-symmetric bilinear forms as the \emph{asymmetry} of $C_A$.